23 FAQs about product liability

 If you supplied the product for sale some time ago, you may be able to defend yourself against a claim if you can show that the defect was something which you could not have been expected to discover at that time.
 In practice, this defence is only likely to help you if there has been some relevant scientific or technical advance since you produced the product.

-10. Are there official procedures, standards or rules that would help reduce my potential liability?
+10. Are there official safety procedures, standards or rules that help reduce my potential product liability?

 Some types of product are covered by specific safety regulations.
 These tend to be products where particular risks have been identified in the past.
 For example, there are regulations covering: gas and electrical appliances; toys, prams and various childcare products; fireworks; furniture and furnishings; and so on.

 There may also be one or more British (or European) standards relating to your product which you can follow.
 Best practice guidelines may also have been produced by, for example, the relevant trade association.